How to Make Money Online From Writing So That You Don’t Waste Your Time

 This depends on your choices.
 If you can grow your blog into something that’s massively popular then by all means you should sell products on your blog.

-If you’re an unknown writer then you’re better off trying to get books on Amazon.
-They already have the audience on the platform.
+If you’re an unknown writer, you’re better off trying to sell books on Amazon.
+They already have an audience on the platform.
 You just need to tackle a popular topic and then find ways to spread the word.

 Writing content for your own blog to make money online.

 You can write content for your own website.
-You of course have to follow these steps to launch your own blog.
-Then you have to promote your blog.
+Of course, you have to follow these steps to launch your blog, and then you have to promote it.

 How does this content make you money?